5 tips for your new Nest Thermostat

 3. Control humidity

 If you live in an area that is uncomfortably humid, you can use your Nest to keep your home's air drier with its Cool to Dry setting.
-This setting is found on the Nest Thermostat E ($169.00 at Dell Home), first-gen Nest Learning Thermostat ($219.99 at Amazon.com) and the second- and third-gen Nest Learning Thermostats.
+This setting is found on the Nest Thermostat E, first-gen Nest Learning Thermostat and the second- and third-gen Nest Learning Thermostats.
 Here's how to blast humidity using your Nest.

 4. Save money with Airwave